numactl/numactl/README.md

 In `test/` there is a small regression test suite.

-Note that `regress` assumes a unloaded machine with memory free on each node.
+Note that `regress` assumes an unloaded machine with memory free on each node.
-Otherwise you will get spurious failures in the non-strict policies (prefered, interleave.)
+Otherwise you will get spurious failures in the non-strict policies (preferred, interleave.)

 See the manpages [`numactl.8`](https://linux.die.net/man/8/numactl) and